• Loading results...

 • Reducing inflammation from plaque

-As with any medication, it is important to tell your doctor about any side effects or problems from statins.
-Though side effects are not common, your doctor may decide to:
+As with any medication, it is important to tell your care team about any side effects or problems you experience while taking statins.
+Though side effects are not common, your clinician can:

 • Order a blood test to find out if there may be another cause of your symptoms